noahgolmant/label-tiles/README.md

 Exported data is compatible with standard computer vision and ML frameworks like `pytorch` and `ultralytics`.
 See the example in [`examples/dataloader.py`](examples/dataloader.py) for how to load the COCO annotation output in PyTorch.

+For context, a **tile server** is an API that delivers map images in small square "tiles" based on zoom level and location, letting map applications efficiently load and display only the relevant portions of very large datasets.

 This is built with React + FastAPI + MapLibre and developed at [Earthscale](https://www.earthscale.ai/).

 ![Demo](assets/annotile-demo.gif)